Problem of writing a Will on behalf of someone else

 Helping someone else to write a Will for him/her can be risky.
 This is even more so if you are using an online Will making platform like EzWills to do so.

-Making a Will for someone else
+Why writing a Will for someone else is risky

 Many people know that you should not be a witness to a Will in which you are a beneficiary.

-Using an online will making website to create a Will for someone else in which you are named sole beneficiary is just as bad an idea as witnessing a Will in which you are a beneficiary.
+Using an online will making website to create a Will for someone else in which you are named sole beneficiary is almost as bad an idea as witnessing a Will in which you are a beneficiary.

 In both occasions the obvious question is always ‘Did you pressure the will maker to make that Will?’.